scolapicchioni/blazor/Lab05/readme.md

-# Backend: Web API with ASP.NET 5 and Visual Studio 2019 Preview
+# Backend: Web API with ASP.NET 6.0 and Visual Studio 2019 Preview

 In this lab we're going to take care of our Backend.

 We're going to use the same [CLEAN architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) that we have on the frontend:

 - A *Core* project where we define the business logic.
 There's going to be a Service that knows what to do (for example it validates the data before passing it to the infrastructure)
 - An *Infrastructure* project where we define how to actually read and save the data.
-We're going to use [Entity Framework](https://docs.microsoft.com/en-gb/ef/core/)  to talk to a SQL Server DataBase.
+We're going to use [Entity Framework Core](https://docs.microsoft.com/en-gb/ef/core/)  to talk to a SQL Server DataBase.
-- An *Application* project, which in this case consists of a [REST](https://www.restapitutorial.com/lessons/whatisrest.html#) service using [ASP.NET 5 Web API](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-5.0&tabs=visual-studio).
+- An *Application* project, which in this case consists of a [REST](https://www.restapitutorial.com/lessons/whatisrest.html#) service using [ASP.NET Core 6.0 Web API](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio).

 Both the `Service` and the `Repository` will implement the interfaces and make use of the `Photo` entity that we have already defined on the fontend, so before we start, let's factor those out, into a new `Shared` project.

 ## The Shared Core

 - On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
-- Select `Class Library (.NET Standard)`.
+- Select `Class Library`.
 Click `Next`
 - In the  `Project Name` field, type `PhotoSharingApplication.Shared.Core`
+- Make sure to select the latest .NET Core Version (6.0 Preview) and click Create
 - Open the `PhotoSharingApplication.Frontend.Core`
 - Cut the following folders with their content:
     - `Interfaces`